-Volkswagen AG is headquartered in Wolfsburg, Germany.
-It is a publicly listed company, but its largest and most influential shareholder is Porsche SE, which controls the majority of voting rights.
+Volkswagen AG is a publicly traded company headquartered in Wolfsburg, Germany.
+The company's largest shareholder is Porsche Automobil Holding SE (Porsche SE), which controls the majority of Volkswagen Group voting rights.

 Volkswagen Group Brands at a Glance (2026)